Ayyodeji/hybridSummarizer/README.md

 # Hybrid Summarizer

 Hybrid Summarizer is a web application that combines extractive and abstractive summarization techniques to generate concise summaries of input text.
+Hybrid Summarizer utilizes both extractive summarization (using BERT) and abstractive summarization (using Pegasus and BART) to create summaries that capture key information from input text.
+The summaries are then combined and pruned using cosine similarity to produce a refined summary.

 ## Table of Contents